 Save your Usersnap snippet in a file called

-usersnap.inc.php, which includes your API-Key.
-You can even fetch this API key from an config file or environment variable.
+usersnap.inc.php which includes your API-Key.
+You can even fetch this API key from a config file or environment variable.

 TYPO3 is an enterprise-class, open source content management system, used to build and manage websites of all types.
 One of the great things about TYPO3 is that one can add new types of content elements fairly easily.
 Say, for instance, a feedback button for your visitors and customers.
 We are working on a plugin, but in the meantime, here are the needed steps to include Usersnap – the visual bug tracker for web development – into your Typo3 site:

 - Select your start page (earth icon)

 - Select “Info/Modify” in the Dropdown menu of the template

 - Click on the edit button next to setup (pencil icon) – it’s the last entry in the table

 - A editor opens, insert this code (with your Usersnap snippet) at the end:

 At Usersnap, we have over 20 (summed up) years of experience in well organized web development.
 We figured that track record allows us to call out the good, bad and the ugly in the industry.
 Now, working in web development can be rewarding, challenging and overall awesome, but the programming world has its dark side too (and no, there are no cookies).